Athletics and Recreation

 Facilities

-Indoor athletic facilities in the new Harold Alfond Athletics and Recreation Center include the Margaret M. Crook Center with three regulation courts; the O’Neil | O’Donnell Forum and the Jack Kelley Ice Rink; a squash center with nine regulation courts; the 14,000-square-foot Boulos Strength and Fitness Center; an Olympic-sized 50-meter, nine-lane indoor swimming pool; field house, which includes a six-lane 200-meter indoor track, pole vault, high jump, long/triple jump, shot put, four regulation tennis courts, and a 48-foot climbing and bouldering wall; the O’Neil Family Wellness Studios; the Papadellis Erg Room with 30 machines; the Carl E. Nelson Hydrotherapy Room; a central courtyard; and three classrooms.
+Indoor athletic facilities in the Harold Alfond Athletics and Recreation Center include the Richard R. Schmaltz Welcome Pavilion, the Margaret M. Crook Center with three regulation basketball and volleyball courts; the O’Neil | O’Donnell Forum and the Jack Kelley Ice Rink; a squash center with nine regulation courts; the 14,000-square-foot Boulos Strength and Fitness Center; an Olympic-sized 50-meter, nine-lane indoor swimming pool; field house, which includes the Springhorn Family Track, six-lane 200-meter indoor track, pole vault, high jump, long/triple jump, shot put, four regulation tennis courts, and Aidan’s Wall 48-foot climbing and bouldering structure; the O’Neil Family Wellness Studios; the Papadellis Erg Room; the Carl E. Nelson Hydrotherapy Room; and the David F. O’Donnell Courtyard.

 Outdoor facilities include four artificial turf fields: Seaverns Field, a long-grass synthetic turf field and the primary field for football and men’s lacrosse; the Bill Alfond Field, a lighted artificial turf field, the primary field for field hockey and women’s lacrosse, which opened in the fall of 2017; and a new baseball and softball complex completed in 2016—the first facility in NESCAC with both artificial baseball and softball fields.
-A 2008 project installed the artificial turf football field, rebuilt the 400-meter all-weather Alfond Track, and created a stadium feel around Seaverns Field in the Harold Alfond Stadium.
+A 2008 project installed the artificial turf football/men’s lacrosse field, rebuilt the 400-meter all-weather Alfond Track, and created a stadium feel around Seaverns Field in the Harold Alfond Stadium.
 In the fall of 2017, a state-of-the-art competition grass field for soccer, an oversized natural grass practice field, and a newly installed rugby pitch were added to the outdoor facilities.

-Other outdoor facilities include the Alfond-Wales Tennis Courts (10 hard-surface courts) and the Klein Tennis Pavilion, the 8.5-mile Campbell Cross Country Trails for running and Nordic skiing, and a woodsmen’s area for traditional lumberjack competition.
+Other outdoor facilities include the Alfond-Wales Tennis Courts (six hard-surface courts) and the Klein Tennis Pavilion, the 8.5-mile Campbell Cross Country Trails for running and Nordic skiing, and a woodsmen’s area for traditional lumberjack competition.
 A mile from Colby is the Quarry Road Recreation Area, an International Ski Federation-certified Nordic ski racing trail and a snowmaking system, where the Nordic ski team practices and holds competitions.
 Seven miles from campus, the Colby-Hume Center is a 10-acre estate on Messalonskee Lake with a boathouse and docks for the crew teams.
 The Colby-Hume Center has boat access and can also be used by Colby students for swimming.

 Athletics

 The NESCAC, founded in 1971, includes 11 highly selective liberal arts colleges that are committed to academic excellence and believe that athletic excellence supports their educational mission.
 Each institution is committed to a comprehensive athletic program available to the entire student body, the equitable treatment of all participants in athletic activities, the highest ethical standards in conference relationships, and equitable competition among member institutions.
-NESCAC schools have won 59 national championships in the past 10 years and have had the Learfield Sports Directors’ Cup winner in 19 of the last 20 years.

 Recreation